 Hey Friends!!!
 Thank you so much for supporting my blog over the years!!
-I haven't posted here in a while since I have moved back from Cameroon over 5 years ago.
-But, I have started a new blog with video tips for beginners, which you can check out here:
+I haven't posted here in a while since I have moved back from Cameroon in 2007.
+But, I have started a new blog about creating online courses about your passion, which you can check out here:

 Thanks again.
 And, hope to see you at the new blog!

 Sunday, August 19, 2007

 While in Ohio, I was able to stop by my college alma mater, Miami University (not in Florida).
 I met up with my economics professor.
 Economics was my most disliked class,but I really enjoyed prof. Hart.
 We had a wonderful lunch together.
 Later, I hung out with my friend Amber as we walked around uptown, trying to spot all of the changes that have taken place in the last 5 years.

 As my parents and I travel to Ohio for my brother’s wedding, I’m thinking of all of the different places I’d like to visit in the future.
 Mostly, I’m thinking of my cross country road trip with my boyfriend!
 It’s going to be so much fun.
 I enjoy traveling and I encourage everyone to do so.
 You meet so many wonderful and amazing people and see things you wouldn’t normally see (or things you could only see off of google images).

 1. Darrell and I met a man and his neice while waiting in one of the various lines at the Eiffel tower.
 The neice was visiting her uncle in Europe.
 After talking with them, I found out that she goes to a high school close to where I went to high school.
 And, it is even a high school my basketball team used to play.

 2. On the flight from Zurich to Atlanta, I sat next to a friendly man from Ohio also.
 His son attends the university that I graduated from.